scoconno/scoconno.github.io/self/functionalism/notes.md

 Let us take stock.
 We have reviewed three theories of mind so far:

 Dualism:
-: mental states are separate from brain states.
-For instance, dualists claim that pain is not identical to any brain state.
+: mental states are separate from brain states, e.g., pain is not identical to any brain state.

 Behaviorism:
-: mental state are identical to sets of behaviors and physiological responses.
-For instance, the behaviorist claims that pain is identical to some behavior like grimacing and groaning.
+: mental state are identical to sets of behaviors and physiological responses, e.g., pain is identical to some behavior like grimacing and groaning.

 Identity Theory:
-: mental states are identical to brain states.
-For instance, identity theorists claim that pain is identical to some brain state like c-fibers firing.
+: mental states are identical to brain states, e.g., pain is identical to some brain state like c-fibers firing.

 We saw that dualists struggle to explain mental causation, to explain how the mind causes our bodies to move.
-We saw that the identity theorist has little difficulty explaining mental causation, but does struggle to explain how all the properties of our minds could really be properties of our brain.
+We saw that the identity theorist has little difficulty explaining mental causation but does struggle to explain how all the properties of our minds could really be properties of our brain.
 And we saw that the behaviorist struggles to explain several features of mentality, including how mental states figure in the explanation of our behaviors.

 ## Functionalism
 Our final theory of mind is called **functionalism**.
 It is currently the most popular of the various theories of mind.
 Functionalism hopes to accommodate the strengths of all our previous theories while avoiding their weaknesses.
 We will define functionalism as follows: